Our Top 10 Favourite Aussie Birds

 So if you think Eckies are specky, finches take your fancy, or Rock Parrots rock your world, allow us to share with you our top 10 favourite Aussie birds!

 Absolute masters of disguise, Tawny Frogmouths take camouflage to the extreme with a tuft of spiky feathers above their beak to breakup their profile.
 They live throughout Australia including in urban areas and the Great Western Woodlands.

 Known for their loud, explosive voices, when early settlers heard them screeching at night, some thought they were hearing women screaming.
 They do look more than a little startled don’t you think?
 Barking Owls benefit a lot from our work in northern Australia including at Fish River Station.

 8. Little Penguin

 Decked out in their formal attire, who can look past a penguin?
 Along with a host of other marine creatures, they’ll benefit in the long-term from our work protecting southern Australia’s bays and estuaries.
-Find out more about our shellfish reef restoration project.
+Find out more about our oyster reef restoration project.

 7. Australian Southern Cassowary